 Adequate Sites Alternative

-Government Code Section 65583.1 (a) and (c) allows second units and, under prescribed conditions, units that are substantially rehabilitated, converted from market rate to affordable, or where unit affordability is preserved to be counted towards the adequate sites requirement.
+Government Code Section 65583.1 (a) and (c) allows accessory dwelling units (ADU) and, under prescribed conditions, units that are substantially rehabilitated, converted from market rate to affordable, or where unit affordability is preserved to be counted towards the adequate sites requirement.

 Local governments can employ a variety of development strategies and/or commit to specific programs to address the adequate sites requirement.
-As provided in Government Code Section 65583(c)(1), in addition to identifying vacant or underutilized land resources, local governments can meet up to 25 percent of the requirement to provide adequate sites by making affordable units available through rehabilitation, conversion, and/or preservation.
+As provided in Government Code Section 65583.1(a) and (c), in addition to identifying vacant or underutilized land resources, local governments can meet up to 25 percent of the requirement to provide adequate sites by making affordable units available through development of accessory dwelling units, rehabilitation, conversion, and/or preservation.